-Snip Gold Mine, Northwest British Columbia:
+Snip Project, Northwest British Columbia:

-On July 31, 2017, Skeena acquired a 100% interest in the Snip past-producing gold mine from Barrick Gold Inc. ("Barrick").
+On July 31, 2017, Skeena acquired a 100% interest in the Snip project from Barrick Gold Inc. ("Barrick").
 The property consists of one mining lease and four mineral tenures totaling approximately 1,932 hectares.
 Under the terms of the acquisition agreement with Barrick, Barrick retains certain rights, principally: